VirgilSecurity/demo-twilio-backend-nodejs/programmable-sms/README.md

   - First, head over to the Twilio website and log into your [Twilio Account page](https://www.twilio.com/user/account/).
 On the Dashboard near the top you will find your AccountSid and AuthToken.
 Copy those values and paste them into AccountSid and AuthToken variables.
   - Next, we instantiate a new TwilioRestClient and Virgil ServiceHub REST clients.
-  - Next, we search for peaple Public Keys and encrypt messages for them.
+  - Next, we search for people's Public Keys and encrypt messages for them.
   - Next, we call the SendMessage method with the To, From and Body of the message.

-If your REST request was successful, the SMS has been successfully queued for transmission.
+If your REST request is successful, the SMS will successfully be queued for transmission.
 The SMS will be sent as soon as possible at a maximum rate of [1 message per second](https://www.twilio.com/faq/sms/) per 'From' phone number.